blade34242/opsdash-operational-dashboard-nextcloud/opsdash/docs/PACKAGING.md

 - Upload the signed tarball via the Nextcloud App Store UI or REST API.
 - Provide release notes and metadata; submit for review.

+## Automation roadmap
+- Once manual signing is confirmed end-to-end, wire `make appstore` into a GitHub Actions workflow that triggers on tag pushes (same pattern used by the official Nextcloud app-template).
+That job would:
+  1. Run `VERSION=$TAG make appstore`.
+  2. Execute `occ integrity:sign-app` using stored secrets for the key/cert.
+  3. Upload the signed tarball as a GitHub release asset (or to the App Store via API) before the release is published.
+- Until signing credentials are available in CI, keep running the target locally and attach the tarball to the GitHub release manually.

 Notes
 - Keep blacklisted files out of the package; see App Store docs.
 - Do not include `node_modules` or any dev-time files.